schmengler/DebugErrors/README.md

 * Magento 1.x
 * PHP 5.4 or higher

+## List of Errors

+The following errors are handled by this module.
+They are displayed or logged based on the module configuration (see "Configuration" below):

+-
+    > Filename cannot be empty

+	This message appears when a template file is missing, but unfortunately does not tell you anything about the whereabouts.
+The new message contains the full path of the missing template, the block name and the block class.

+-
+    > Not valid template file: $fileName

+	This message gets silently logged to system.log if symlinks are not allowed and a template is behind a symlink.
+A common error on fresh installations that use modman.
+The new message is more explicit.

 ## Installation

 1. Manual installation: download [the latest release](https://github.com/schmengler/DebugErrors/zipball/master) and copy the `app` directory into the Magento installation.